 This Report was approved by the Full Governing Body on February 7, 2024.
-It is reviewed annually.
+It is reviewed annually and updated during the year if necessary.
 It is published on our website www.greigcityacademy.co.uk and available in printed copy from the school's reception or by request to Viv Oxley, Exec.PA and HR Manager: voxley@greigcityacademy.co.uk.